 No tomato sauce (puree) on hand?
 You can make your own tomato sauce by combining one 6 ounce can of tomato paste with ½ cup water.
 Sir vigorously with a whisk.
 Use ½ cup of this mixture in place of tomato sauce.
 You can also use my fire-roasted Blender Salsa in place of tomato sauce!

-Add traditional ingredients like peas and carrots.
+Add traditional ingredients like peas and carrots or additional spices like oregano, cumin and chili powder.
 In a skillet, lightly sauté fresh, diced carrots and frozen peas (about ½-1 cup) in a little butter and season with salt and pepper.
 Cook until crisp-tender.
 Add to the finished rice dish for added color and flavor.
 You can also add some fresh corn if it's in season.
 Frozen or canned corn works too.

 More Popular Side Dish Recipes